-However, we also see that the sizes of the larger asteroids, particularly above 100 km in diameter, show a slight yet persistent underestimation by the TPM fits compared with the WISE diameters.
-Due to their size, these asteroids have the brightest thermal flux measurements, which causes partial saturation in the W3 band, leading to decreased accuracy in the reported magnitudes.
-The uncertainty on W3 for bright objects is known not to be dominated by random noise but by the systematic component from PSF-wing fitting of saturated sources, which results in fluxes that are slightly overestimated \citep{Cutri12}.
-Among the 170 asteroids in our sample with a nonzero median W3 band saturation, the typical saturation is around 15\%, with the highest reaching just under 30\%.
-The W3 saturated asteroids have TPM diameters 9\% smaller than the WISE diameters on average, while the TPM diameters are only smaller by 5\% for the non-saturated asteroids.
-Whereas in our TPM fits we only model the W3 and W4 bands, the NEATM fits for large asteroids typically also model the W2 band, which can shift the determined sizes \citep{Masiero14}.
-Because we do not make any correction for the partial W3 saturation nor do we use the measurements in the W2 band, we thus advise readers to treat our derived thermophysical parameters with caution for the W3 saturated asteroids in our sample.
+However, we also see that the sizes of the larger asteroids, particularly above 100 km in diameter, show a slight, yet persistent underestimation by the TPM fits compared with the WISE diameters.
+Due to their size, these asteroids have the brightest thermal flux measurements, which causes partial saturation in the $W3$ band, leading to decreased accuracy in the reported magnitudes.
+The uncertainty on $W3$ for bright objects is known not to be dominated by random noise but by the systematic component from point-spread function (PSF)-wing fitting of saturated sources, which results in fluxes that are slightly overestimated \citep{Cutri12}.
+Among the 170 asteroids in our sample with a nonzero median $W3$ band saturation, the typical saturation is around 15\%, with the highest reaching just under 30\%.
+The $W3$ saturated asteroids have TPM diameters 9\% smaller than the WISE diameters on average, while the TPM diameters are only smaller by 5\% for the nonsaturated asteroids.
+Whereas in our TPM fits we only model the $W3$ and $W4$ bands, the NEATM fits for large asteroids typically also model the $W2$ band, which can shift the determined sizes \citep{Masiero14}.
+Because we do not make any correction for the partial $W3$ saturation nor do we use the measurements in the $W2$ band, we thus advise readers to treat our derived thermophysical parameters with caution for the $W3$ saturated asteroids in our sample.